-Attorneys complete their MCLE requirements on a 3-year cycle.
+Attorneys complete their MCLE requirements on a three-year cycle.
 Upon admission, you will be permanently assigned to an MCLE group as follows.
 (Changing your name later does not change your group.)

-*Attorneys who have been licensed for less than 4 months within their compliance period are not required to report compliance for that first period.
+*Attorneys who have been licensed for less than four months within their compliance period are not required to report compliance for that first period.